bearddan2000/docker-desktop-nix-avidemux-video-editor/README.md

-# docker-desktop-nix-dbeaver-database-visualation
+# docker-desktop-nix-avidemux-video-editor

 ## Description
-A POC for nix package manager loading dbeaver database visualation.
+A POC for nix package manager loading avidemux video editor.

 This is a barebones installation no pluggins where added.